 2018 - 2021 (Kagoshima City, Kagoshima Prefecture)

 Experience on JET: Kagoshima is known as the Nepal of Japan and was voted the place with the friendliest people and I can tell you both facts are correct!
 It is humid and hot there in the Summer with a mix of fresh ash from the active Volcano.
 The people are the nicest people around and will help a random stranger on the road even without being able to communicate.
-I loved my students and schools and I was lucky to have been to 5 junior high school and visited 3 elementary schools.
-It's hard work in communicating and managing the teachers to talk to you about classes but its all about boundaries and communication channels (I used LINE and visited them when I was at School).
-For me: the friends I made and students I taught and teachers I worked with made this experience and I don't regret even though I experienced every low you could have in Japan (mental, physical, social and medical situations).
+I loved my students and schools and I was lucky to have been to 5 junior high schools and visited 3 elementary schools.
+It's hard work in communicating and managing the teachers to talk to you about classes but its all about boundaries and communication channels (I used LINE and visited them when I was at school).
+For me: the friends I made, the students I taught and the teachers I worked with made this experience and I don't regret even though I experienced every low you could have in Japan (mental, physical, social and medical situations).

 My advice for DEPARTING JETs: Go with minimal expectation and lots of researched knowledge so you don't get blindsided by things.
 Just expect a job, schools and a place to stay.
 Everything else is a bonus. ^_^